 Honda Pro HP Coolant to top up the reserve expansion tank as it contains the proper inhibitors to prevent rust and sludge building up in the coolant system.

-Radiator Guard
+GIVI Radiator Guard

-In the short time I have ridden the bike in mucky bad weather, the radiator gets a lot of muck thrown up on it and I guess it won't be long before it gets a stone ding.
+In the short time I have ridden the bike in mucky bad weather, the radiator gets a lot of muck thrown up on it and I guess it won't be long before it gets a stone ding as the front mudguard does not cover the whole of the rear of the front wheel and is quite short.
 I have decided to fit a radiator guard and one will soon be available from R&G Motorcycle Parts.
 It is easy to fit with the supplied 4 rubber grommets to keep it away the front of the radiator and to prevent vibration/noise.
 It is secured with 4 cable ties, also supplied.
-This radiator guard is still not available so I decided to order a GIVI PR1171 Radiator Guard which is fitted using the supplied bolts in the pack.

 Checking the Engine Oil Level